FLCCA Clay Board and Operation Policies

 Florida Cyber Charter Academy@Clay Admissions Process

-- Students who are the children of an employee or founding governing board member of the charter school and,
+- Students who are the children of an employee or founding governing board member of the charter school.

-- Other students who are required to be a preference pursuant to Florida law.
+- Students who are otherwise required to be given a preference pursuant to Florida law.

-All applications received after the open enrollment window will be placed on the waiting list in the order in which they are received.
+Once we reach capacity, all applications received after the open enrollment window will be placed on the wait list in the order in which they are received.

 Which grades can students apply to enter?

 Florida Cyber Charter Academy (FLCCA)@Clay offers grades Kindergarten through 12th grade.
-A lottery will be held if the number of applications received exceeds the number of seats available.
-Applications for the 2017-18 school year will continue to be accepted throughout the academic year.
+Applications for the 2018-2019 school year will continue to be accepted throughout the academic year and will be approved, based on available seats.

 Are there any seats for next school year?